vdvorak/navigo-student-task/README.md

 # Navigo task

-> This assignment should be able to test candidate's ability to create simple React components but also ability to think about the problem in plain javascript.
-It is based on simple implementation of principles that are used on frontend of software [Navigo](https://navigo3.com/).
+> This task should be able to test the candidate's ability to create simple React components, but also the ability to think about the problem in plain javascript.
+It is based on a simple implementation of the principles that are used on the frontend of the Navigo software.